Xitee1/ha-thermostat-valve-controller/README.md

 # Home Assistant Thermostat Valve Controller (WIP)

-Ever had the problem that your thermostat did not heating the way you wanted it to?
+Ever had the problem that your thermostat did not heat the way you wanted it to?<br>
-It either did not open the valve enough or too much or had a high delay?
+It either did not open the valve enough or too much or had a high delay?<br>
-A PID controller or other tools like `Better Thermostat` also didn't work?
+A PID controller or other tools like `Better Thermostat` also didn't work?<br>
-Having a thermostat like the `Eurotronic Comet` that allows you to manually control its valve?
+Having a thermostat like the `Eurotronic Comet` that allows you to manually control its valve?<br>
-Then this integration is for you!
+Then this integration is for you!<br>
-Based on a temperature difference between current and target, you can define your own valve positions easily.
+Based on a temperature difference between current and target, you can define your own valve positions easily.<br>
-It's like the `generic thermostat` but for valves, not on/off heaters and has many additional [features](#features-list-incomplete).
+It's like the `generic thermostat` but for valves, not on/off heaters, and has many additional [features](#features-list-incomplete).

 ## Project start